cambridge-cares/TheWorldAvatar/JPS_ACCESS_AGENT/README.md

 ## Purpose

 The purpose of the AccessAgent is to handle HTTP requests to perform SPARQL query and update operations on RDF resources in the knowledge graph.
 The agent will also perform requests to "get" and "insert" entire graphs.
-This agent extends the JPSAgent framework and can be called using methods in the AccessAgentCaller class in jps_base_lib.
+This agent extends the JPSAgent framework and can be called using methods in the AccessAgentCaller class in jps_base_lib or by extending the JPSAgent class.

 ## The AccessAgent dev stack

 The access-agent-dev-stack contains the Access Agent (on port 48888) and a Blazegraph (on port 48889).
-The purpose of the Blazegraph is to store the routing information used by the access agent in your dev environment.
+The purpose of the Blazegraph is to store routing information used by the access agent in your dev environment.
 Routing information is stored in the default "kb" namespace and the access agent is configured to use this is as the STOREROUTER_ENDPOINT.

 ### Spining up the Access Agent dev stack